Kate Hawkesby: Hidden in plain sight - the alarming rise of the working poor

 A large number of these families are not on benefits.
 They don't fit the preconceived notion of who might be using food banks.

-These are hard-working families, struggling with high rents, petrol prices, health and education costs, who're finding there's just not enough left over to put food on the table.
+These are hard-working families, struggling with high rents, petrol prices, health and education costs, who are finding there's just not enough left over to put food on the table.

-This ought to give pause to all of us, but especially this current Government who've talked a lot about fixing this issue.
+This ought to give pause to all of us, but especially this current Government who have talked a lot about fixing this issue.

 The fact that there are people in our communities having to choose to pay rent over buying food is heartbreaking.
-Especially when many of these people are employed in fulltime jobs, they're trying their best.
+Especially when many of these people are employed in fulltime jobs, they are trying their best.

 The working poor have largely been invisible.
 Not in enough hardship to grab headlines, not doing well enough to stay above the fray.
 They are lost somewhere in the middle.
 In the service industries, in factories, in hospitality, in retail.